dhuppenkothen/BayesPSD/README.md

     /my/directory/$> git clone https://github.com/dhuppenkothen/BayesPSD.git

-2. add /my/directory/ to your $PYTHONPATH variably; this depends on your
+2. add /my/directory/ to your $PYTHONPATH variablym either in .profile or .bashrc; this depends on your system!

 3. Congratulations, you should now be able to use the code in the repository.